Battles of Saratoga: Legacy

 The battlefield and the site of Burgoyne's surrender have been preserved, and are now administered by the National Park Service as the Saratoga National Historical Park, which was listed on the National Register of Historic Places in 1966.
 The park preserves a number of the buildings in the area and contains a variety of monuments.
 The Saratoga Monument obelisk has four niches, three of which hold statues of American commanders: Gates and Schuyler and of Colonel Daniel Morgan.
 The fourth niche, where Arnold's statue would go, is empty.
 A more dramatic memorial to Arnold's heroism, that does not name him, is the Boot Monument.
 Donated by Civil War General John Watts de Peyster, it shows a boot with spurs and the stars of a major general.
 It stands at the spot where Arnold was shot on October 7 charging Breymann's redoubt and is dedicated to "the most brilliant soldier of the Continental Army".

+From 1972 to 1977, at the request of the National Park Service, archeologist Dean R. Snow conducted field investigations and excavations in and around the battlefield site, and recovered various artifacts and two human skeletons.
+As of mid-2023, the American Battlefield Trust and its partners have acquired and preserved 26 acres of the battlefield next to the national park.

 Six Army National Guard units (101st Eng Bn, 102nd Inf, 125th QM Co, 181st Inf, 182nd Inf and 192nd MP Bn) are derived from American units that participated in the Battle of Saratoga.
-There are now only thirty units in the U.S. Army with lineages that go back to the colonial era.
+There are now only thirty-two units in the U.S. Army with lineages that go back to the colonial era.